 If you had had an abusive, neglectful, or engulfing parent in your life, understanding that those people are not the sole models of relationships might enable you to realize what might be okay in terms of intimacy.

-Find out what you really want in life.
+Worried Why Do I Have Intimacy Issues? then find out what you really want in life.
 Do you want to be in a long-term intimate relationship with someone?
 If yes, have you pushed away people in the past?
 Review what your relationship goals are and how your actions are helping or hindering them.
-Overcoming the fear of intimacy is not going to happen overnight.
+Overcoming fear of intimacy is not going to happen overnight.
 Be forgiving towards yourself and speak kindly to your beautiful inner self.
 Your fear is not a character flaw.
 It is simply something that stems from your difficult past.
 You can work through it and give yourself unconditional love to have a better future.

 Let us know how you plan to combat your fear of intimacy.
 Do share your thoughts with us by leaving a comment in the box below.